Mastering Risk Control – notepad and laptop

 Managing Risk Exposure and Potential Threats

 An external company without ties to your business will not be personally motivated to hide or downplay any problems or liabilities.
 Arguably, the most challenging issue that risk management addresses is risk exposure – where losses or some other damage is possible but is averted either by control measures or industry best practices.
 Managing risk exposure goes beyond the approach that some security professionals seem to favour, such as putting up a wall and declaring victory following the erection of a particular control.
 Risk exposure requires ongoing monitoring of the risk environment to ensure that the existing control mechanisms are appropriate for new threats.
+This requires an aggressive risk identification activity where the risk management programme is reviewed and, if appropriate, the strategy is updated regularly.
+The earlier threats can be identified and categorised or coded, the earlier organisations can determine their risk levels and take steps to reduce the extent of their future exposure.
+In exercising risk management processes, an organisation’s exposure to uncertainty—risk exposure—reduces as its resilience to operating in an uncertain environment increases.

 Final Thoughts: The Path to Effective Risk Management